 Money Mistakes You Didn’t Know You’re Making

-Here is a list of mistakes I have made.
+Here is a list of money mistakes I have made at some point in my life.
 I’m pretty sure you’re making some of them too.

 1. Retirement